The Benefits of Building a Garden Room Office

 Save money in the long run

-The initial upfront costs of a garden office might seem quite high for some but it works out much cheaper in the long run.
+The initial upfront costs of a garden office might seem quite high for some, but it works out much cheaper in the long run.
 On average, hiring office space in the UK can cost around £520 per person per month in a dedicated space or £270 per month in a coworking space.
 This cost can quickly add up over time.
 Sometimes it's better to invest in your own property and build a garden office.
 You could pay for a £6,000 garden office in less than a year at the same price as a dedicated workspace.

 Are garden rooms a good investment?
-Simply put, yes they are as you're adding value to your property and the overall build cost will pay for itself within 1-2 years from the money saved in rent.
-There are many great ways to use a garden room such as an office, but if you come to sell your house, the new owners can use the room however they please, as an extension of their living space if they don't need an office.
+Simply put, yes, they are, as you're adding value to your property, and the overall build cost will pay for itself within 1-2 years from the money saved in rent.
+There are many great ways to use a garden room, such as an office, but if you come to sell your house, the new owners can use the room however they please, as an extension of their living space if they don't need an office.

 It's an eco-friendly option

-No commute equals a lower carbon footprint and when you invest in an insulated garden office your energy bills will be lower than in an air-conditioned office.
-Many garden offices will also be available with sustainable or recycled materials in mind so the environmental construction impact should be minimal.
+No commute equals a lower carbon footprint, and when you invest in an insulated garden office, your energy bills will be lower than in an air-conditioned office.
+Many garden offices will also be available with sustainable or recycled materials in mind, so the environmental construction impact should be minimal.

-Disadvantages of building a garden room office
+CONS: The disadvantages of building a garden room office

 Upfront costs

 Garden buildings can be expensive.
-Yes, you can keep the construction costs down but you'll need your building to be fit for purpose.
-You'll need electricity, a solid watertight construction, insulation, lighting and furniture which can all add up.
-If you work in a specific sector and need specialist equipment this can also add up.
-Yes, you'll save money in the long run but the initial upfront costs are quite high.
+Yes, you can keep the construction costs down, but you'll need your building to be fit for purpose.
+You'll need electricity, a solid watertight construction, insulation, lighting and furniture, which can all add up.
+If you work in a specific sector and need specialist equipment, this can also add up.
+Yes, you'll save money in the long run, but the initial upfront costs are quite high.

-You should also check whether you need permission to run your business from home, as it's not suitable for some industries and you don't want to waste money building a workspace if your neighbours complain.
+You should also check whether you need permission to run your business from home, as it's not suitable for some industries, and you don't want to waste money building a workspace if your neighbours complain.

 Heating and cooling

 Heating and cooling your office needs to be a primary consideration.
-If you are spending a lot of time there you want to be comfortable.
+If you are spending a lot of time there, you want to be comfortable.
 Electric heating is expensive, especially in the height of winter when temperatures can drop to below freezing.

 Cooling the office can also be a challenge during heat waves.
-Luckily we don't get many of these in the UK but air conditioning units can be a sensible option for times like this.
+Luckily, we don't get many of these in the UK, but air conditioning units can be a sensible option for times like this.
 We got away with a desk fan this summer with the windows open.

 Ensuring your office is properly insulated should be high on the agenda during construction.
-The thicker the insulation the better the protection.
-We opted for a 25mm thick insulation board in our office which is OK but I would recommend getting 50mm or even 100mm where possible.
+The thicker the insulation, the better the protection.
+We opted for a 25mm thick insulation board in our office, which is OK, but I would recommend getting 50mm or even 100mm where possible.
 Insulation will not only keep the heat in during winter, but during the summer it will also keep the heat out.

 You're still at home!